 The tallest water fountain in the world is located along Jeddah's cornice.
-Jeddah Fountain or also known as King Fahd's Fountain shots water up to 1,024 feet (312 m).
+Jeddah Fountain or also known as King Fahd's Fountain shoots water up to 1,024 feet (312 m).
 It uses salt water from the Red Sea and started operation in 1985.
 Somehow, the locals rated this as one of the most popular places to visit and see in Jeddah.

 Jeddah's Revamped Waterfront

-Jeddah had revamped its waterfront and in late 2017 opened the 4.2-kilometer waterfront with new watersport parks, interactive water fountains, beaches for male and female, children’s play parks, restaurants, and food kiosks.
+Jeddah had revamped its waterfront and in late 2017 opened the 4.2-kilometer waterfront with new watersport parks, interactive water fountains, beaches for males and females, children’s play parks, restaurants, and food kiosks.
 It also has a floating marina dock.

 Snorkeling and Scuba Diving in Jeddah

 The clear water of the Red Sea is known for its excellent diving and is considered a snorkeler's paradise.
 Not far away from Jeddah are just several of the prized scuba-diving and snorkeling locations, including sites for shipwreck diving, something that you must do in Jeddah.

-The above link will also list out all the dive shops, marinas and dive resorts in Jeddah.
+The above link will also list all the dive shops, marinas, and dive resorts in Jeddah.
 This is useful information if you want to get more information on diving including diving courses.